jamii/jamii.github.com/_drafts/a-practical-relational-query-compiler-in-700-lines.markdown

 Using GenericJoin reduces the entire planning problem to choosing the variable ordering, and it turns out that picking a not-terrible variable ordering by hand tends to be pretty easy.
 (And not-terrible is definitely the goal - I don't care so much if I don't get the best possible query plan every time, so long as I'm not getting the 7-orders-of-magnitude failures.)

-Take a simple query, such as:
+Take a simple SQL query:

 ``` sql
 SELECT MIN(mc.note) AS production_note,